gazebosim/sdf_tutorials/specify_pose/tutorial.md

     \end{bmatrix}
 $$

-See Footnote [1] for a software utitlity for converting between different representations of orientation.
+See [1] for a software utitlity for converting between different representations of orientation.

-See Footnote [2] for more information about software implementations.
+See [2] for more information about software implementations.

 ## Footnotes